 Report it to the police

-Sheep worrying is not yet deemed to be serious enough to warrant being classified as a recordable crime (any offence in England and Wales where the police must keep records of convictions and offenders on the Police National Computer), and as a result, there is no universal recording procedure across national police forces.
+Sheep worrying is not currently classified as a recordable crime (any offence in England and Wales where the police must keep records of convictions and offenders on the Police National Computer), and as a result, there is no universal recording procedure across national police forces.

 Without a specific category to lodge an attack as a crime, it makes it less likely that the police will take action and a prosecution is more difficult.

 But this shouldn’t put you off reporting it.
 Doing so will help raise the profile of sheep worrying to ensure that police are aware of the problem.

 If it’s taking place then dial 999 as livestock worrying is considered an emergency.